haberdashPI/vscode-master-key/notes.md

 ## Wrapping up unit tests

+- NOTE: it's not clear the `userSettings` are actually getting passed to VSCode, I should debug this (would help with speed of tests as well)

 - setting up wdio:
   - some basic motion tests work
     - but: typing is flaky, it doesn't always work